What is Peripheral Arterial Disease (PAD)?

 An atherectomy is a procedure that utilizes a catheter with a sharp blade on the end to remove plaque from a blood vessel.
 You may need this procedure if your arteries become too narrowed or blocked from plaque inside the artery walls.
 If arteries are blocked, blood cannot get through to nourish the tissues, causing the muscles of the lower extremities to cramp and lose strength.

-The goal of treatment is to eliminate the build-up of plaque in your arteries.
+The goal of treatment is to reduce the build-up of plaque in your arteries.
 With atherectomy, the catheter is inserted into the artery through a small puncture in the artery, and it is performed under local anesthesia.
 The catheter is designed to collect the removed plaque in a chamber in the tip, which allows removal of the plaque as the device is removed from the artery. (watch this video to see how this procedure works).

 The process can be repeated at the time the treatment is performed to remove a significant amount of disease from the artery, thus eliminating a blockage from atherosclerotic disease.